qmk/qmk_firmware/keyboards/handwired/dactyl_manuform/readme.md

 *Pair of Dactyl ManuForm 4x6*

 Forked from the [Dactyl](/keyboards/handwired/dactyl), the *Dactyl ManuForm* is a parameterized, handwired, split bodied, tented, concave key-well design that incorporates the thumb cluster from the [ManuForm](https://geekhack.org/index.php?topic=46015.0).
-The *Dactyl ManuForm* requires two micro controller boards, one per half, which differs from the *Dactyl's* original implementation of a micro controller and an I/O expander.
+The *Dactyl ManuForm* requires two development boards, one per half, which differs from the *Dactyl's* original implementation of a developemnt board and an I/O expander.

 * Keyboard Maintainer: [Tom Short](https://github.com/tshort)
-* Hardware Supported: Pro Micro, or clone of
+* Hardware Supported: Pro Micro development board
 * Hardware Availability: [Github](https://github.com/tshort/dactyl-keyboard)

 ## Variants

-*Dactyl ManuForms* are built in variations that cater for different row and column counts.
+*Dactyl ManuForms* are built in variations that cater for different row and column counts; there is no default.

-As standard, per half:
+Standard key layout (per half):
 - The finger keywell bottom row has 2 keys, 1 each in ring and middle columns
 - The thumb cluster has 6 keys, arranged in a staggered 2 columns by 3 rows